Park Inn Hotel: Renovation

 The restored lobby of the Historic Park Inn.

 The restored Skylight Room of the Historic Park Inn.

-The Park Inn Hotel received a complete interior and exterior renovation thanks to numerous grants, as well as coordination at the local level.
-This included a comprehensive restoration of the brick and terra-cotta façade, replacement of the art glass skylight windows, and a complete interior reconstruction.
+The Park Inn Hotel received a complete interior and exterior renovation This included a comprehensive restoration of the brick and terra-cotta façade, replacement of the art glass skylight windows, and a complete interior reconstruction.
 Wright on the Park, Inc., the organization overseeing the work, purchased the adjacent City Bank Building and reunited the Park Inn Hotel with the City National Bank.
 The bank building was refitted with an elevator and provides six additional rooms for the hotel; the old bank lobby is now a hotel ballroom.

 The restoration was completed in September 2011.
-It builds on Mason City's rich architectural heritage, which includes a history deep in Prairie School architecture from not just Wright, but many of his associates who built in Mason City, including Walter Burley Griffin, Marion Mahony Griffin, William Eugene Drummond, and Francis Barry Byrne.